 A keen group of photographers, we meet weekly between September and April to hear guest speakers talk on their photographic techniques & experiences, and to receive constructive criticism of our own work.

 This website was created to allow parties interested in photography both locally and further afield to see what we do.
-You will find contact details along with our current programme, upcoming competitions, and several galleries of members' work.
+You will find contact details, news, reminders of upcoming events and competition deadlines, our current programme, society and competition rules, guidelines for nature competitions, preparation guides for print and projected digital image competitions, and several galleries of members' work.

 Read all news articles »

 A new definition to come into effect from the 1st of January 2022 has been announced for events with FIAP or PSA patronage.
 Although not yet been found on the FIAP website, there is no reason to doubt the claims of dual body support made on the PSA website and in the October 1st issue of the PAGB e-news.

 The Society is comparing the existing and new definitions with a view to providing advice but here are some key points:

 1. A broader range of subjects continue to be allowed than under the PAGB definition, albeit with greater restrictions on inclusion of objects created by humans unless a necessary part of the story;